Mental Health & Social Services

 - UpLift Counseling Services - If you would like to make an appointment to speak with an UpLift Counselor, please contact your Guidance Counselor.

-- CASSY Counseling - Ms. Hylbert and Ms. Fernandez (Spanish speaking) will be in contact via telehealth with current clients.
+- CASSY Counseling - Ms. Hylbert is available for counseling services.
 For any students in need of on-going support, please contact your Guidance Counselor.

 Mental Health Resources in Santa Clara County